 - "traefik.http.services.my-app.loadbalancer.server.port=8080"

-You can confirm Cloudflare is working by checking the response headers in browser devtools.
-A cf-cache-status: HIT header means the request was served from Cloudflare’s edge without touching the origin server at all.
+To check Cloudflare is working, look at the response headers in devtools. cf-cache-status: HIT means the request was served from Cloudflare’s edge rather than the origin server.

 What a new project looks like

-Every project needs three files alongside the actual code.
+Each project needs three files alongside the code:

-To prove the setup isn’t language-specific, I’ve tested it with a .NET 8 minimal API and a Go HTTP server.
-The Go build is noticeably faster.
-The .NET SDK image is about 300MB and compiles slowly on ARM.
-Go compiles in a few seconds and the final image is a few megabytes.
-First-time deploys are slow for both because Docker needs to pull base images, but after that everything is cached and subsequent deploys run in under two minutes.
+I’ve tested this with a .NET 8 minimal API and a Go HTTP server. .NET is slower — the SDK image is around 300MB and compiles slowly on ARM.
+Go compiles in a few seconds.
+First deploys take longer because Docker pulls base images, but subsequent deploys finish in under two minutes.

 Things that went wrong

 Traefik threw a Docker API version error on first start.
-Traefik v3 defaults to an old API version for backwards compatibility and needed an environment variable to override it.
-Ten minutes to debug, one line to fix.
-Using v2.11 instead sidesteps this entirely.
+Traefik v3 defaults to an old API version for backwards compatibility.
+It needs an environment variable to override this.
+Using v2.11 instead avoids the issue entirely.

-The Oracle VM went completely unresponsive twice during setup.
-SSH wasn’t responding, Oracle’s own dashboard reported the instance as unresponsive.
-I used Oracle’s diagnostic reboot option, which is a hard reset at the hypervisor level.
-Came back clean both times.
-Free tier ARM instances are on shared hardware and Oracle doesn’t guarantee stability.
-Adding a swap file helped.
-The .NET build is memory-hungry on a 1GB VM and without swap it can OOM silently.
+The Oracle VM went unresponsive twice during setup.
+SSH stopped responding and Oracle’s dashboard showed the instance as unresponsive.
+Oracle’s diagnostic reboot does a hard reset at the hypervisor level.
+It came back both times.
+Free tier ARM instances run on shared hardware and Oracle doesn’t guarantee stability.
+Adding a swap file helped — the .NET build can exhaust memory on a 1GB VM without it.

-The cert resolver naming mismatch took an embarrassingly long time to spot.
-My existing Traefik setup had a resolver called myresolver.
-The new app container had certresolver=letsencrypt.
-Traefik registered the router, showed it as active in the dashboard, but silently skipped certificate provisioning because the resolver name didn’t match anything in its config.
-The fix was a one-word change.
+The cert resolver naming mismatch took a long time to spot.
+My Traefik config had a resolver called myresolver.
+The new app container referenced certresolver=letsencrypt.
+Traefik showed the router as active in the dashboard but didn’t issue a certificate because the resolver name didn’t match anything.
+One word to fix.

 The Forgejo runner registration API changed.
-The current version ignores CLI flags entirely and only accepts configuration via environment variables.
-Took a few attempts to figure out, since the error messages weren’t helpful.
+The current version ignores CLI flags and only reads configuration from environment variables.
+The error messages didn’t make this clear.

-Git clone was silently falling back to stale code.
-The initial clone happened over HTTPS, which meant every subsequent git pull would hang waiting for credentials that would never arrive.
-Because the directory already existed, the script would hit the git pull branch, fail silently, and then build whatever stale code was there.
-The fix was to delete the directory and re-clone over SSH, with the deploy user’s public key registered in Forgejo.
+Git clone was silently using stale code.
+The initial clone was over HTTPS.
+Subsequent git pull calls would hang waiting for credentials that never arrived.
+Because the directory existed, the script took the git pull path, failed silently, and built whatever was already there.
+The fix was to delete the directory and re-clone over SSH using the deploy user’s key.

 Private reusable workflows don’t work with the current act_runner.
-I tried centralising the deploy logic in a shared workflows repo, so each project calls it with a single line.
-Works fine when the repo is public.
-With a private repo, the runner’s internal git library ignores all credential helpers, .netrc, and .gitconfig mounts entirely.
-Keeping the deployment script inline in each project works fine and is easier to reason about anyway.
+I tried putting the deploy logic in a shared private repo so each project could call it with one line.
+The runner ignores credential helpers, .netrc, and .gitconfig when cloning private repos internally.
+Keeping the script inline in each project works and is easier to follow.

 Cloudflare broke SSH.
-Adding Cloudflare’s proxied wildcard record meant traffic to the app server hostname started routing through Cloudflare, including SSH.
-Cloudflare doesn’t proxy SSH, so the connection timed out.
-The fix was to make any hostname I needed SSH access to a DNS only record, while keeping the * wildcard proxied for app subdomains.
-Bonus: the proxied wildcard means individual app hostnames don’t expose origin IPs.
+The proxied wildcard record routed all traffic through Cloudflare, including SSH to the app server.
+Cloudflare doesn’t proxy SSH so the connection timed out.
+The fix was to set any hostname needing SSH access to DNS only and keep the * wildcard proxied for app subdomains.
+As a side effect, the wildcard also means individual app subdomains don’t expose the origin IP.

 Security

-The app server runs a dedicated deploy user with Docker group membership.
-The CI runner never touches the default user or has sudo access.
-If the deploy key were compromised, the blast radius is limited to redeploying apps.
+The app server has a dedicated deploy user with Docker group membership.
+The CI runner uses only that user.
+If the deploy key were compromised, an attacker could redeploy apps but not much else.

-SSH only accepts public key authentication, on a non-standard port, with root login disabled.
-Within two minutes of the server coming online, there were already bots trying root, test, and admin logins on port 22.
-They get nowhere.
+SSH accepts public key authentication only, on a non-standard port, with root login disabled.
+Bots were attempting common usernames on port 22 within minutes of the server starting.
+They don’t get in.

 MFA is enabled on the Forgejo account via TOTP.
-The git server is the entry point to the entire deployment pipeline, so it felt like the obvious place to add a second factor.
+A compromised git account would give access to the deployment pipeline, so a second factor made sense.

 What it supports

-Anything that runs in Docker, which is basically everything.
-Static sites, .NET Core APIs, Go services, Node apps, Python services.
-If it has a Dockerfile, it’ll deploy.
+Anything with a Dockerfile.
+Static sites, .NET APIs, Go services, Node apps, Python services.

-For data persistence, SQLite databases survive deployments by mounting a Docker volume.
-For projects that need a proper relational database, Postgres can be added as a second service in the docker-compose.yml.
+SQLite databases persist between deploys using Docker volumes.
+Postgres can be added as a second service in docker-compose.yml.

-The subdomain naming convention is just the repo name.
+The subdomain is the repo name.
 A repo called recipe-tracker ends up at recipe-tracker.gerardbeckerleg.com.
-Trivial to have dozens of small projects running simultaneously, with no naming collisions or manual routing config.
+Multiple projects can run at the same time with no routing config needed per project.

 The cost